• Skip to primary navigation

 Instructions

-• Brown sausage: Heat oil in large soup pot or Dutch oven over medium-high heat.
-Add the sausage and cook until browned.
+• Brown sausage: Heat 1 tablespoon olive oil in large soup pot or Dutch oven over medium-high heat.
+Add 1 pound ground Italian sausage and cook until browned.

-• Sauté vegetables: Add onion, carrots, celery and green pepper to the sausage in the pot and cook until starting to soften, about 3-5 minutes, stirring often.
-Stir in tomato paste, Italian seasoning and garlic powder.
+• Sauté vegetables: Add 1 medium yellow onion, 2 medium carrots, 2 stalks celery and 1 medium green pepper (all vegetables diced) to the sausage in the pot and cook until starting to soften, about 3-5 minutes, stirring often.

-• Simmer soup: Pour broth over sausage and vegetables, scratching any browned bits off the bottom of the pot.
-Add tomato sauce and diced tomatoes.
+• Simmer soup: Pour 4 cups beef broth over sausage and vegetables, scratching any browned bits off the bottom of the pot.
+Add 1 (15-oz) can tomato sauce and 1 (14.5-oz) can diced tomatoes.
 Stir well, then bring to a boil.
 Reduce the heat to a simmer, cover with a lid and simmer for 15 minutes.

-• Finish soup: Open lid, add cheese tortellini and simmer until tortellini are cooked through, usually 4-5 minutes for most brands.
-Stir in cream, if desired, and serve topped with parmesan cheese.
+• Add tortellini: Open lid, add 1 (9-oz) package cheese tortellini and simmer until tortellini are cooked through, usually 4-5 minutes for most brands.

 Notes